gbusto/gbusto.github.io/blocksmithai.md

 3. something that could re-use or generate a "proper" 3d block model texture atlas that will result in a pixelated look
 4. something that can paint across seams, but can also apply textures that respect seams when needed.
     - (this one wasn't mentioned above, but i'll touch on why it's important)
+5. *(added later)* i forgot that another BIG requirement is that my process needs to either (a) respect alpha testing / transparent pixels, and/or (b) be able to use transparency intentionally. (b) is MUCH more complicated than (a), so i settled for (a) right now.

 my original texturing process was focused on generating really simple square patterns and then squeezing them or stretching them to fit a face. basically, it would create a "texture" for a shirt. one for pants. one for skin. etc. then take that square texture, and force it to fit on every face of a block that should have that texture.